 You can interact with some of the exhibits, like this one (which I actually forgot what it was supposed to demonstrate lol).

 The evolution of stars exhibit was my favourite because the pieces were so well made and colourful.
-Visitors pressed buttons to see how the star ‘evolved’, gradually expanding into a ‘red giant’ which is its dying form.
-Well, when you go out, you gotta do it with a bang, amirite?
+Visitors press buttons to see how the star ‘evolved’, gradually expanding into a ‘red giant’ which is its dying form.
+Going out with a bang, amirite?

 We also caught a planetarium show, where you sit in a reclining chair while the projector plays on the dome-like screen above you – kind of like giant VR.
 The only other time I watched one was in LA, and I fell asleep (because I was fatigued after a 20-hour flight lol), so I was looking forward to this.